DayaAlex/Kaggle-bike-sharing-demand/report-template.md

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?
-All the count values had to be positive, negative values had to be clipped.
-Train and Test tables had to have same columns for Predictor.predict to work, so dropped columns:'casual', 'registered' from train table.
+- **Submission Realization:** Negative prediction values had to be clipped to zero as counts can't be negative.
+The train and test datasets needed to have the same columns for successful predictions, requiring the removal of 'casual' and 'registered' columns from the training data.

 ### What was the top ranked model that performed?
-In the case of vanila train and test dataframes:// KNeighborsDist and WeightedEnsemble_L2   -92.452800

-In the case of feature engineered train and test dataframes:// WeightedEnsemble_L2  32.362633

-In the manual hyperparameter tuning of gbm,knn, and nn:// WeightedEnsemble_L2  47.594046

-In the automated hyperparameter tuning case://
-WeightedEnsemble_L2: 34.702
+- **Initial Data:** KNeighborsDist and WeightedEnsemble_L2 with an RMSE of -92.452800.
+- **Feature Engineered Data:** WeightedEnsemble_L2 with an RMSE of 32.362633.
+- **Manual Hyperparameter Tuning:** RMSE of 47.594046.
+- **Automated Hyperparameter Tuning:** RMSE of 34.702.

-Best overall model was the WeightedEnsemble_L2 created using feauture engineered data, with rmse=32.362633.
+- **Best Overall:** WeightedEnsemble_L2 created using feature engineered data.

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?